-The biology department offers a wealth of undergraduate research opportunities.
-Students doing undergraduate research with a Biology Department faculty member serving as advisor or co-advisor may sign up for credit under BSCI399 or BSCI399H, or may do research on a volunteer basis.
-More general information on research opportunities in the Biological Sciences may be found at: http://chembio.umd.edu/undergraduateprograms/researchandinternships
+The Biology Department offers a wealth of undergraduate research opportunities.
+Students doing undergraduate research with a Biology Department faculty member serving as advisor or co-advisor may sign up for credit under BSCI399 or BSCI399H or may do research on a volunteer basis.
+More general information on research opportunities in the Biological Sciences may be found at: http://cmns.umd.edu/undergraduate/research-internships .

 The Department of Biology Honors Program offers highly motivated and academically qualified students the opportunity to work closely with a faculty mentor on an original, independent, research project.
 Students are required to participate in the program for at least three semesters and need not have been previously admitted to the Honors College to participate.
 Contact the Biology Undergraduate Office (301-405-6904) for more information.